espressif/esp-faq/docs/en/software-framework/peripherals.rst

     spi_flash:Detected size(8192K) smaller than the size in the binary image header(16384K).Probe failed.

-  - The reason is that the configured "Flash Size" is larger than the actual "Flash Size".
-In order to avoid misuse of a larger address space, the actual "Flash Size" is checked.
+  The reason is that the configured flash size is larger than the actual flash size.
+In order to avoid misuse of a larger address space, the actual flash size is checked.

 -----------------

 What is ESP32's highest sampling rate in ADC DMA mode?
 --------------------------------------------------------------------------------------------------------------------------------------------------------------

-  - ESP32 supports up to 2 MHz of sampling rate theoretically.
+  ESP32 supports up to 2 MHz of sampling rate theoretically.

 -----------------

-When an ESP32 calling "adc2_get_raw()" between "esp_wifi_start()" and "esp_wifi_stop()", the read operation fails.
+When an ESP32 calling ``adc2_get_raw()`` between ``esp_wifi_start()`` and ``esp_wifi_stop()``, the read operation fails.
 What is the reason?
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-  - Because ADC2 is shared with the Wi-Fi module.
+  Because ADC2 is shared with the Wi-Fi module.
 The Wi-Fi driver uses ADC2 and has higher priority.
 Therefore, the application can only use ADC2 when the Wi-Fi driver is not activated.

 ---------------